yeufui/vermeg-nityo-apac-palmyra/README.md

 1400 - 1600 | Q & A, Exercises

 ### Agenda: Day 3
-Adding rules & data integrity to your model, and implementing your business services.
+Adding rules & data integrity & persistent to your model, and implementing your business services.
 Time Slot   | Activity
 ------------|---------
 0945 - 1000 | Recap